-The MPhil in History, Philosophy and Sociology of Science, Technology and Medicine is a nine-month course that starts in October each year.
+The MPhil in History and Philosophy of Science and Medicine is a nine-month course that starts in October each year.
 The course is conducted by means of supervisions and seminars.
 Students are also encouraged to attend some of the wide range of relevant lectures offered in the Department and elsewhere in the University.

 The MPhil course requires students to submit three essays, each of no more than 5,000 words, and a dissertation, of no more than 15,000 words.
 Work for each essay and the dissertation will be separately supervised by senior members and associates of the Department.

 All MPhil students must be resident in Cambridge throughout the duration of the course.

 The topics of the essays and dissertation should each fall within the following specified subject areas:

 - History of ancient and medieval science, technology and medicine

 - History of early modern science, technology and medicine

 - History of modern science, technology and medicine

 - History, philosophy and sociology of the life sciences

 - History, philosophy and sociology of the physical and mathematical sciences